-- 1. Go to the Communication page, then click in Recording. - 2.
+- 1. Go to the Communications page, then click O in Recording. - 2.
 Activate Additional support Log.

-Getting data from the SD card
+Getting data from the memory card

 The last 99 recorded sensor data files and last 99 battery files are displayed.
-Two types of files are on the SD card:
+Two types of files are on the memory card:

 - Files containing measures recorded by the sensor.
 Their name begins by "450".
 These data are more precise and recorded more often than data received on the receiver.
 One file corresponds to a tow (time between entering and leaving water).
 The recording date displayed in the second column is synchronized with your computer time. - BATT = Files created when the sensor is charging (1 file per charging cycle).
 They are useful for support teams for troubleshooting. - Note: The first time the sensor connects to Mosa2 or if the sensor desynchronizes, a clock with a warning icon is displayed in the top toolbar.
-Click it to synchronize the time of the SD card with the computer's time. - Note: When downloading the files, we recommend to connect the sensor to Mosa2 using the Dock or the Configuration Cable for a better transfer of data. - 1.
-Press command + E or click Menu ■ and click User Mode > Expert. - 2.
-On the first page, click in SDCard Record.
+Click it to synchronize the time of the SD card with the computer's time.

+Note: When downloading the files, we recommend to connect the sensor to Mosa2 using the Dock or the Configuration Cable for a better transfer of data.

+1. Press command + E or click Menu and click User Mode > Expert.